Booking your appointment through the NHS e-Referral Service

 Book your appointment now through the NHS e-Referral Service.

 Find out about the NHS services available to you below.

 A lot of common conditions can be treated by you at home.
 If you’ve got a cold or a sore throat for instance, you should take an over-the-counter medicine and get plenty of rest.
 We recommend keeping in your medicine cabinet paracetamol or aspirin, anti-diarrhoea medicine, rehydration mixture, indigestion remedy, plasters and a thermometer.
-That way you’ll be ready for any minor illness or injury that you or your family may suffer.
+That way you’ll be ready for any minor illness or injury that you or your family may get.

 Urgent care and walk-in centres

 111 is the new NHS free phone number to call when you need medical help fast, but it’s not an emergency.
-So if you’re unsure about where to go, call 111.
+So, if you’re unsure about where to go, call 111.
 They’ll assess you and advise you where you should go to get the best treatment for your condition.
 The service operates 24 hours a day, 7 days a week, 365 days a year and is free.

 A&E or 999

 A&E departments are open 24 hours a day, 365 days a year to treat people with serious and life-threatening emergencies.
-If you or someone with you:
+If you, or someone with you:

 For non-emergencies or less urgent illnesses and injuries, please use the other services listed above.
-That way you will help us reduce the pressure on A&E departments so they can help those people most in need.
+This way you will help reduce the pressure on A&E departments, so they can help those people with serious and life-threatening emergencies.